 Squashes, sweet potatoes, Brussels sprouts, beets, and potatoes taste fantastic in these recipes.

-It is a tough job to maintain the vegetable's crispiness throughout the party time without being soggy.
+It is challenging to maintain the vegetable's crispiness throughout the party without it becoming soggy.
 The idea is to reheat it and place it over the party table without covering it.

 Ingredients